Priyanshujindal/DogsClassifier/README.md

 - **Accuracy**: High accuracy on dog breed classification
 - **Speed**: Fast inference suitable for real-time applications
 - **Memory**: Efficient model size for deployment
+- **Ready to Use**: Pre-trained model included for immediate results

 ## 🎨 Customization